-To make an SCI game today, you can just grab a copy of SCI Studio and use that to import graphics and music, do the scripting, text… basically everything but drawing bitmap-based backgrounds.
+To make an SCI game today, you can just grab a copy of SCI Companion and use that to import graphics and music, do the scripting, text… basically everything but drawing bitmap-based backgrounds.
 You get a copy of the interpreter matching the template you chose, the system scripts are all set up for you, and you can just hit

 Compile, watch it work, and it’ll even automatically run the game for you in DOSBox, perhaps even starting you off in a specific room.